Stormtroopers surf the Severn Bore

 Kayaking and Canoeing

-• The clean River Wye is the pefect river for Canadian Canoes ( the open sort ideal for families) and kayaks ( single person closed decks).
-Numerous operators offer a great, safe, service for half or whole days and you need not be super fit to enjoy it. .
+• Plan a family outing.
+The River Wye is the pefect river for Canadian Canoes ( the open sort ideal for families) and kayaks ( single person closed decks).
+Numerous operators offer a great, safe, service for half or whole days and you need not be super fit to enjoy it..
 Please see our special page about River Sports.

 Cycling or Mountain biking

-• Lots of it locally!
-You can hire bikes or bring your own .
+• Hire bikes or bring your own .
 Please see special Cycling page!

 Get airborne